gyyu/gyyu.github.io/_posts/2019-12-30-summer-at-riot.md

 * There are some very talented engineers at Riot that are highly accessible.
-There isn't some insurmountable difference in quality of engineers between Riot and another tech company; there are many people at Riot who have come from very well-known tech companies and have knowledge about what are "right" ways to approach building different products and solving problems that they carry (and so it's knowledge specific to the individual, not necessarily the company).
+There isn't some insurmountable difference in quality of engineers between Riot and another tech company; there are many people at Riot who have come from very well-known tech companies and have knowledge about what are "right" ways to approach building different products and solving problems (and so it's knowledge specific to the individual, not necessarily the company).
 Not only that, but these engineers are very accessible -- they are people you can ask to work with or be mentored by, and people at Riot are always super open to feedback and having 1:1s (Riot's culture towards feedback was definitely something I found quite special).
 * There's a pretty good work-life balance at Riot, and this is definitely in part to good dev processes and our team lead being on top of keeping track of the team's pulse and